lcolladotor/lcolladotorsource/content/project/BrainSeq/index.md

 * Utilizing LIBD’s unprecedented brain tissue repository to generate and analyze genomic data related to neuropsychiatric disorders.
 * Making data freely available to scientists worldwide.

-As part of the BrainSeq Consortium I have analyzed parts of Phase I and II data, either for the publications describing those phases or for re-analyses of the same data.
+As part of the BrainSEQ Consortium, I have analyzed datasets from Phase I and II , either for the publications describing those phases or for re-analyses of the same data.
+We then adapted this code base for the BipSeq and MDDSeq projects, among other ones.